gurkirt/preprocess-activityNet/README.md

 ### Script No. 1: *extractMP4toJPG-ffmpeg.py*

 It takes base path to videos directory as input.
-Change *baseDir* according to your uses.
+Change **baseDir** according to your uses.

-It will create *images* directory base path along with with *videos* directory.
+It will create **images** directory base path along with with *videos* directory.

-It will extract images from video at fps without any change; you change fps if you want.
-If fps set to 0 then if use video's default fps.
+It will extract images from video at a set fps (15); you can change fps.
+If fps set to 0 then it uses the video's default fps.

-Next, it has another function that saves the meta information about video using *ffprobe*.
-This will dump <videoname>.json file in subdirectory *videinfos*.
+Next, it has another function that saves the meta information about video using **ffprobe**.
+This will dump videoname.json file in subdirectory **videinfos**.
-Finally, single file contain meta data of all the videos is dumped in *../hfiles/videinfo.json*.
+Finally, single file contain meta data of all the videos is dumped in **../hfiles/videinfo.json**.

 ### Script No. 2: *crossCheck.py*